 3. E-BIKE COMPATIBILITY

 Mac Ride is brilliant for e-bikes!
-Unless your e-bike frame is very narrow, or your battery pack is at the back, you will need our e-bike adapter to go with your Mac Ride.
+Unless your e-bike frame is very narrow, or your battery pack is at the back, you will need one of our two e-bike adapters to go with your Mac Ride.
+Check out this compatibility information before you make a purchase-

 4. MAC RIDE MEASUREMENTS AND DIMENSIONS